Mykonos, or Myconos, lies at the heart of the central Cyclades islands and was once a byword for trendy and chic Greek Island holidays.

 Once seriously stylish and exclusive, Mykonos Town has lost its edge of late.
-The chic bistros and designer bars are still here, but the clients no top the celebrity charts.
+The chic bistros and designer bars are still here, but fewer clients top the celebrity charts.

 It still attracts a well-heeled clientele.
 It has to: meals cost double the average, drinks even more while menus are more Mexican, Thai or vegetarian than they are Greek.

-Diners mostly gravitate to Little Venice, a clutch of tavernas perched over the sea where it oozes charm as it squeezes wallets.
+Diners mostly gravitate to Little Venice, a clutch of tavernas perched over the sea where they ooze charm and squeeze wallets.

-Other holidaymakers head for the main drag cafe tables overlook the long quayside where boys sashay past, pansied to perfection, before swanning off to a gaggle of gay clubs.
+Other holidaymakers head for the main drag where cafe tables overlook the long quayside and where boys sashay past, pansied to perfection, before swanning off to a gaggle of gay clubs.

 Unlike most island ports, Mykonos Town is not on a hillside but spread out over a plain.
-The harbour area is split between the fishing quay, with small boats beached on the sand, and the main ferry port where concrete frames the view.
+The harbour area is split between the fishing quay where small boats are beached on the sand, and the main ferry port where concrete frames the view.

 Other posers include a pair of pelicans.
 The town mascot, Petros, was resident for 30 years before being replaced by a couple of streetwise Great White pelicans that now court the cameras.